 With good insulation, sunlight will be able to heat the water quite well in a solar water heater winter.
-The heating is caused by the radiation energy of the sun, which can come through the glass and heat up enclosures, even if the outside
+The heating is caused by the radiation energy of the sun, which can come through the glass and heat enclosures, even if the outside

 temperature is well below freezing – providing good insulation can ensure very small heat loss.
 Hence hot water is available during winter too.

-Solar water heater works at night?
+Does the solar water heater work at night?

-solar water heater save money?
+Does a solar water heater save money?

 you might be knowing that the government has been encouraging people to go for various renewable energy options.
 Besides, they are also offering lots of schemes in renewable energy sectors, as well.
 Apart from that, investing in

-can solar water heater generate electricity?
+can solar water heaters generate electricity?

 No. it cannot generate electricity as these are thermal collectors. only solar photovoltaic panels are used to generate electricity.

 how much energy/electricity solar water heater save

-A 150-litre capacity solar water heater system which is suitable for 3-4 people and can save up to 1500 units of electricity in a year, depending on hot water used.
+A 150-litre capacity solar water heater system is suitable for 3-4 people and can save up to 1500 units of electricity in a year, depending on the hot water used.
 It can also save.